ShaunCurtis/CEC.Blazor/Building a Blazor Project - Part 2.md

 ### The Business Logic/Controller Service Tier

-Again I use the *TRecord* generic throughout the controller layerdata layers.
-Controllers are normally scoped as Scoped Services and then further restricted using OwningComponentBase in the UI.
+Again *TRecord* generic is used throughout the controller layerdata layers.
+Controllers are normally scoped as Scoped Services and then further restricted using OwningComponentBase in the UI when needed.

-The controller tier interface and base class lives in the library.
-There are two interfaces *IControllerService* and *IControllerPagingService*.
+The controller tier interface and base class are library classes.
+Two interfaces *IControllerService* and *IControllerPagingService* defined the required functionality.
 Both are implemented in the BaseControllerService class.
-I'm don't show the code for the  interface and base class here - they are rather large.
+The code for the interface and base class are too long to show here.
 We'll cover most of the functionality when we look at how the UI layer interfaces with the controller layer.

 The main functionality implemented is:

 1. Properties to hold the current record and recordset and their status.
-2. Properties and Methods, defined in *IControllerPagingService*, for UI paging operations on large datasets.
+2. Properties and methods - defined in *IControllerPagingService* - for UI paging operations on large datasets.
-4. Properties and Methods to sort the the dataset.
+4. Properties and methods to sort the the dataset.
 3. Properties and methods to track the edit status of the record (Dirty/Clean).
 4. Methods to implement CRUD operations through the IDataService Interface.
 5. Events triggered on record and record set changes.
 Used by the UI to control page refreshes.
 7. Methods to reset the Controller during routing to a new page that uses the same scoped instance of the controller.

-The important point to note is that almost all the code needed for the above functionality is in the bolier plated in the base class.
+Almost all code needed for the above functionality is boiler plated in the base class.
 Implementing specific record based controllers is a simple task with minimal coding.

 #### WeatherForecastControllerService